jpalau-edu/AstroPi2021/Juno/3_plotCPU_effect_SHat_readings/3_plotCPU_effect_SHat_readings.md

 ### Plotting CPU data vs sense-hat data
 3_CPUvsSENSE-plotter.py

-This code plots data from sense-hat and DHT22 sensor to help visualize differences Data is taken from resulting csv "calibration" file (step_1) which has the same structure as in Step_1.
+This code plots data from sense-hat and DHT22 sensor to help visualize differences.
+Data is taken from resulting csv "calibration" file (step_1) which has the same structure as in Step_1.